Lecture and discussion | Marie-José Van Hee and David Kohn

 Robert Gordon University

-Luigi Snozzi is one of the most influential architects, city planners and teachers in Europe.
-Born in 1932 in Mendrisio, Switzerland, he studied with Livio Vacchini and Aurelio Galfetti at the ETH Zürich, and started his architectural practice in the late 1950s in Locarno.
-One of his most acclaimed works is the long term urban redevelopment of the historical town Monte Carasso, Ticino.
+Luigi Snozzi is one of the most respected and highly regarded architects in Europe.
+Born in 1932 in Mendrisio, Switzerland, he studied with Livio Vacchini and Aurelio Galfetti at the ETH in Zürich, and started his architectural practice in the late 1950s in Locarno.
+One of his most acclaimed works is the long term urban redevelopment of the historical town Monte Carasso in Ticino.
 A tireless critic he has exhibited internationally since 1993 winning numerous prizes and awards.

-Daniel Serafimovski is a senior lecturer at the Cass School of Art, Architecture and Design in London where he runs a Postgraduate Design Unit with Pierre d’Avoine.
+Daniel Serafimovski is a senior lecturer at the Cass School of Architecture in London where he runs a Postgraduate Design Unit with Pierre d’Avoine.
 He was visiting professor at KNUA, Seoul, and is associated with the Royal Danish Academy.
 His architectural work has two parallel strands: residential projects and a series of prototypes of ‘architectural figures’.
 His design research, writing and teaching is based on an understanding of architecture as art.
 He is presently working on a momograph on Luigi Snozzi.

 Friday 23 November 2012 | ESALA Edinburgh